NPilia/pyECGdeli/README.md

 # pyECGdeli - ECG delineation algorithms for python

 ECGdeli is originally a Matlab toolbox for filtering and processing single or multilead ECGs which was developed at the Institute of Biomedical Engineerin at Karlsruhe Institute for Technology.
-In this repository, I am presenting an implementation of the algorithms to python.
+In this repository, I am presenting an implementation of the algorithms in python.
 I intended to use the same structure if possible, however, at some points, I tried to improve the MATLAB implementation.
 If you want to use the Code, please stick with the citation rules of ECGdeli as presented in this repository.

+The main differences between ECGdeli and pyECGdeli using are:
+* Every wave detection algorithm is multi-lead.
+You don't need to run a function "annotateECG_multi" as in ECGdeli.
+* FPT tables are still used.
+Indexing, however, starts at 0.

 Code and details will be published here soon.